ricky-ultimate/rust-rsa-encryption/README.md

 5. Compute a value for d such that (d * e) % φ(n) = 1.
 6. Public key is (e, n)
 7. Private key is (d, n)

+## Features
+Lightning-fast performance: Experience unmatched speed thanks to the power of Rust, leaving other languages in the dust. ⚡️ Bulletproof security: Rest easy knowing your data is protected by the battle-tested RSA algorithm and our meticulous coding practices.️
+Effortless usability: Enjoy an intuitive and user-friendly experience, making encryption accessible to everyone.